smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_tables.md

     base_url="https://{your-engine-url}/api/v1/table/"
     schema_name = "Schema Name"

-    # Note that the name and schema_name keys are missing from the body
+    # Note that the name and schema keys are missing from the body
     new_table = {
             "table": {
                 "columns": [